-As pennies, nickels, and dimes seem to be playing less of a direct role in commerce (because prices keep going up, up, up!), it appears that the U.S. quarter remains perhaps the most important and most used coin in our everyday transactions.
+As pennies, nickels, and dimes seem to be playing less of a direct role in commerce (because prices keep going up, up, up), it appears that the U.S. quarter remains perhaps the most important and the most used coin in our everyday transactions.

 Quarters are used in everything from toll booth payments to vending machines.
 And with only 4 needed to obtain a dollar, they remain among the most convenient coins to use.

 Quarters are equally important to coin collectors.

 Many numismatists love quarters.
 After all, not only do they represent a vital part of our economy and commerce, there are also many types (designs) of quarters that our nation has minted — keeping collectors busy and intrigued.